fomeboy/agency/README.md

 #### agency(mode)

-*object constructor, receives the log mode as optional parameter; 'q' represents quiet mode and doesn't report any activity; 'v' means verbose and outputs the creation and execution events to the console; 'l' is the log mode and writes the events into the defined directory/file in JSON format; if the log directory/file is not defined, or cannot be written, a default log file with the format timestamp.log will be created in the project directory*
+*object constructor, receives the log mode as optional parameter; 'q' represents quiet mode and doesn't report any activity; 'v' means verbose and outputs the creation and execution events to the console; 'l' stands for log mode and writes the events into the defined directory/file in JSON format; if the log directory/file is not defined, or cannot be written, a default log file with format timestamp.log will be created in the project directory*

 - createAgent(id, expr)